myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 ## 5. Sorting to Identify Best-Selling Category and Top Salesperson:

-- Click on any number in the "Sum of Total Sale" column that corresponds to a sales category.
+- Click on any number in the "Sum of Total Sale" column that corresponds to a "product category."
 - Go to the "Data" tab, select Sort & Filter, and choose the "Descending" feature.
 Ensure that the Summary description matches your intended results.
+It should read "Sort Product Category by Sum of Total Sale in descending order".
 Select OK.

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/PivotTables/assets/images/DataSet_1_Step_5.0.png" width="600" />